Jack Heflin: Green Bay Packers

-In 2021, Heflin signed with the Green Bay Packers as an undrafted free agent, and made the opening day roster.
+In 2021, Heflin signed with the Green Bay Packers as an undrafted free agent, and made the team's Opening Day roster.
 He was released on January 21, 2022.
-The Packers re-signed Heflin to a futures contract on January 27, 2022, following their playoff exit.
-He was waived on August 30, 2022, and signed to the practice squad the next day.
-On December 13, 2022, Heflin was released from the practice squad.
+The Packers re-signed Heflin to a futures contract on January 27, following their playoff exit.
+He was waived on August 30, and was re-signed to the practice squad the following day.
+On December 13, Heflin was released from the practice squad.

 New York Giants

-On December 15, 2022, Heflin was signed to the New York Giants practice squad.
+On December 15, 2022, Heflin was signed to the New York Giants' practice squad.
 He was released from the practice squad on January 3, 2023.
-The Giants re-signed Heflin to their practice squad on January 6, then released four days later.
+The Giants re-signed Heflin to their practice squad on January 6, then released him four days later.

 Houston Roughnecks

 On January 8, 2023, Heflin signed with the Houston Roughnecks of the XFL.
-On May 8, 2023, Heflin was named to the All-XFL team.
-He was released from his contract on May 15, 2023.
+On May 8, Heflin was named to the All-XFL team.
+He was released from his contract on May 15.

 New Orleans Saints

 On May 15, 2023, Heflin signed with the New Orleans Saints.
-He was waived on August 29, 2023, and re-signed to the practice squad.
-Following the end of the 2023 regular season, the Saints signed him to a reserve/future contract on January 8, 2024.
+He was waived on August 29, and was subsequently re-signed to the team's practice squad.

-On August 27, 2024, Heflin was waived by the Saints.
+Following the end of the regular season, the Saints signed Haener to a reserve/future contract on January 8, 2024.
+On August 27, Heflin was waived by the Saints.

 Los Angeles Rams

-On December 3, 2024, Heflin was signed to the Los Angeles Rams practice squad.
-He signed a reserve/future contract on January 20, 2025.
+On December 3, 2024, Heflin was signed to the Los Angeles Rams' practice squad.

-On August 26, 2025, Heflin was waived by the Rams as part of final roster cuts and re-signed to the practice squad the next day.
+Heflin signed a reserve/future contract with Los Angeles on January 20, 2025.
+On August 26, Heflin was waived by the Rams as part of final roster cuts and re-signed to the practice squad the next day.

+New York Jets

+On February 2, 2026, Heflin signed a reserve/future contract with the New York Jets.
+He was waived on August 30 and re-signed to the practice squad.
+He was promoted to the active roster on September 22.